Kilimanjaro – Rongai Route

-In this unique trip you will be hiking the highest peak in Africa in the company of one of the famous Andes Survivors who will be sharing his incredible survival story with all participants.
+Hike the highest peak in Africa!
 Experience the changing terrain as we journey through forest, moorland, alpine desert and glaciers near the summit.
 Kilimanjaro features a wonderful trail all the way to the summit.
 We also have the luxury of having porters carrying everything except our day packs throughout the expedition.

-This is an excellent opportunity to climb a beautiful and massive volcano, experience the wonderful African culture of Tanzania and learn about one of the greatest survival stories of all time!
+This is an excellent opportunity to climb a beautiful and massive volcano, and experience the wonderful African culture of Tanzania!
 This is an excellent expedition for those interested in experiencing high altitude for the first time without the extreme challenge.
 It is also a very enjoyable, exotic and fun trip for experienced hikers and mountaineers!

 US and Canada residents